How to Afford your Dream College

 Research Available Scholarships

-Merit Scholarships – Since most students have no trouble transitioning from homeschool to college, scholarships are usually close to follow admissions decisions.
-There are a couple different types of National Merit Scholarships available for students.
+Merit Scholarships – There are a couple different types of National Merit Scholarships available for students.
 Those awarded by the National Merit Scholarship Corporation, companies, and lastly, the university itself.

 Merit Scholarships awarded by companies and universities and based on GPA and standardized test scores.
 Usually consideration for these scholarships is automatic with your child’s application to the university.
 Information on these merit-based scholarships can typically be found on each college’s financial aid website, as they vary per institution.